instructure/instructure-ui/docs/getting-started/accessibility.md

 ### Web Content Accessibility Guidelines (WCAG)

-Instructure-UI targets WCAG 2.1 Level A and Level AA success criteria, and seeks to provide a highly usable experience for everyone.
+Instructure UI targets WCAG 2.1 Level A and Level AA success criteria, and seeks to provide a highly usable experience for everyone.

 For more information, see the following resources: